LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ---
 # Upgrading

-* As with installation, upgrading is done through Visual Studio
+* As with installation, upgrading the Litium platform is done through Visual Studio nuget update

-* Upgrading the database is done with a SQL-script
+    * Upgrading the Litium database is done with a SQL-script

         * `packages\Litium.Setup.Core\tools\UpgradeToLatest.sql`

         * Can be executed with Package Manager Console in Visual Studio
             ```console
             Update-LitiumDatabase
             ```

         * No way back, backup before running the script

+* Upgrading Litium Accelerator is manual
+    * New release package can be used

 ---
 template: section